 Ayurveda is an alternative medical system used to balance the physical, mental and spiritual aspects of individuals.
-Practitioners diagnose people through visual and tactile observations and analysis of patients' medical histories and lifestyles.
-Ayurvedic remedies include herbal supplements and oils, yoga and massage; in addition, patients may be asked to change dietary habits or lifestyle choices.
+It originated in India.
+Ayurveda practitioners diagnose people through visual and tactile observations and analysis of patients' medical histories and lifestyles.
+Ayurvedic remedies include herbal supplements and oils, massage and yoga.
+In addition, patients may be asked to change dietary habits or lifestyle choices.
 These practitioners may need to work weekends and nights in order to meet the scheduling needs of their patients.

 |Degree Level||Short-term training program; some practitioners also hold professional degrees|

 |Degree Fields||Ayurveda; individuals with professional degrees may study medicine, naturopathy, Chinese medicine and acupuncture, homeopathy or related fields|

 |Licensure||None required to practice; medical professionals must be licensed|